It’s Easy To Say ‘I’m Stressed’ — But What Does That Mean?

 - After the execution of Step 5 again ask, “On a scale of 1-10, with 1 being no stress and 10 being overwhelmed, what is my stress level?”
 If your number hasn’t changed, repeat the process.
 If the number has decreased, continue with your coping method until your number is 5 or less.

-Now with the acknowledgment that you are stressed and the greater understanding of the importance of assessing your stress, follow these next steps to effective stress management:
+Now with the acknowledgment that you are overwhelmed and the greater understanding of the importance of assessing it, follow these next steps to effective stress management:

 - Commit to learning more about your type of stress and how your stress response impacts the way you live.
 Without the continued discovery of what’s set you off, you will never live the optimal life you so deserve.